prometheus/prometheus/GOVERNANCE.md

 A project may have more multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
 This includes coordinating who handles which issues and pull requests.

-Any maintainership change is performed by changing the project's MAINTAINERS.md on the main branch of the repository, and should be announced on the [developers mailing list][devs].
+Any maintainership change is performed by changing the project's MAINTAINERS.md on the main branch of the repository.

 ### Technical decisions